Mustafa777Xo/CCSIT-Landingpage/README.md

 # CCSIT-Landingpage
-Landingpage to register for the cultural week.
+Landingpage to register for the cultural week using html/tailwind css/js